Poddębice: World War II

 During the German occupation of Poland (World War II), in 1940, the occupiers carried out expulsions of Poles, mostly owners of shops, workshops and better houses, which were then handed over to German colonists as part of the Lebensraum policy.
 The local Jewish population, which numbered around 1,400 at the start of the war, was confined to a ghetto and subject to forced labor.
 In 1942, five were hung publicly and in April, 1,800 Jews, including several hundred forcibly resettled from Łęczyca, were confined in a church for ten days without any essentials, including food until a bribe was paid.
 Ten died there.
 After a few days, the sick and the elderly were then murdered nearby.
 After ten days, some skilled workers were sent to the Łódź Ghetto.
 All the remainder were sent to the Chełmno extermination camp where they were immediately gassed.
 Few of Poddębice's Jews survived the war.
 The German administrator of Poddębice (probably Franz Heinrich Bock) kept a secret diary published after the war.
 His diary was critical of the anti-Jewish policies.
 He had tried to help the Jewish population when he could.
 He was removed from his post during the war.

+Transport

+Poddębice lies on the intersection of national road 72 and vovoideship road 703.

+National road 72 connects Poddębice to Konin to the west and to Łódź to the east.

+Vovoideship road 703 connects Poddębice to Łęczyca.

+The A2 motorway passes to the north of Poddębice.
+The Wartkowice exit of the motorway provides for quick access to Łódź and Poznań.

+The nearest railway station is in Łęczyca.